alemonteiro/brackets-move-files/README.md

 #### 0.2.0

 * Fixed some path and logic issues on move and copy
+* Changed usage from fs.move to fs.copy + fs.remove
 * Changed event listener from MouseMove to MouseOut/MoveOver
 * Changed drop background from black to blue (better visibility)